 CLEP exams let you earn college credit for the lower-level courses many four-year degree programs require.
 Learn more about what subjects CLEP exams cover and whether these tests are right for you.

 The College-Level Examination Program (CLEP) is a series of tests you can take to earn college credit for your undergraduate degree, rather than completing lengthier courses.
-CLEP tests cover an array of subjects, including history and the social sciences; composition and literature; science and mathematics; business; and world languages.
+CLEP tests cover various subjects, including history and the social sciences, composition and literature, science, mathematics, business, and world languages.
 They can often be used to work through many of the general education requirements four-year colleges and universities typically require.

 Taking CLEP exams can save you time and money because you'll earn college credit and move through your bachelor's degree program faster.
 However, not every school accepts them, so it's a good idea to double-check availability first.
-In this article, we'll explain more about CLEP exams, what's involved with taking them, and how to use them to graduate faster.
+Learn more about CLEP exams, what's involved with taking them, and how to use them to graduate faster.

 CLEP exams are multiple-choice exams that college professors develop.
-They design the question based on the material commonly taught in lower-level college courses and establish the passing score for the exam.
+They design the questions based on the material commonly taught in lower-level college courses and establish the passing score for the exam.

-The CLEP collection includes 34 tests covering a broad range of subjects.
+The CLEP collection includes 34 tests covering a broad range of subjects [1].
 Each test will take between 90 and 120 minutes to finish.
-Since the tests are computer-based, you see your score immediately after completing the exam, unless you took an exam that included a writing section.
+Since the tests are computer-based, you see your score immediately after completing the exam unless you took an exam with a writing section.

 CLEP exams cover a variety of subjects commonly found in lower-level college courses.
 Many of these courses are introductory and survey courses students take during their first or second year of college.